-If you believe that you may be a good candidate for a facelift, a qualified plastic surgeon can evaluate your condition, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for a Facelift, schedule your consultation with a Top Plastic Surgeon to discuss your facial rejuvenation options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 - Injury to nerves that control facial muscles (usually temporary)

 - Pain, swelling or bruising beyond normal levels

 - Adverse reaction to anesthesia

 - Dissatisfaction with results

 The scars left by a Facelift are usually concealed by hair or hidden in natural skin creases.
 Your surgeon will make the incision so that the resulting scars are as inconspicuous as possible.
 Scars may remain pink for several months before fading to faint lines.